 Birmingham City Council opened a formal consultation in regards to their plans in the summer of 2018 and the GBCC formally submitted its consultation response in August 2018.

 The following tasks were undertaken in a bid to collate feedback from our members which has been used to inform the consultation response:

 When the Zone was due to go live this year, throughout 2019, the GBCC formally partnered with Birmingham City Council in a bid to raise awareness of the Zone amongst the business community and to ensure firms are fully prepared for the advent of the Zone.

 A subsequent survey conducted amongst our membership last year revealed that:

 As a result, the GBCC has partnered with Birmingham City Council to produce the Business Clean Air Zone Toolkit.
 The online document provides a raft of information on:

-In a bid to raise awareness of the Zone amongst the business community, the GBCC has held a number of briefing events with representatives from Birmingham City Council and private sector partners – click here and here for more information (maybe included a pic from the events of a busy room?)
+In a bid to raise awareness of the Zone amongst the business community, the GBCC has held a number of briefing events with representatives from Birmingham City Council and private sector partners – click here and here for more information

-Paul Faulkner, CEO of the GBCC and Councillor Waseem Zaffar OBE, Cabinet Member for Birmingham City Council – Transport & Environment produced a podcast outlining how firms can prepare for the Zone and the steps in place to secure further support
+Paul Faulkner, former CEO of the GBCC and Councillor Waseem Zaffar OBE, Cabinet Member for Birmingham City Council – Transport & Environment produced a podcast outlining how firms can prepare for the Zone and the steps in place to secure further support